- Publications and resources

 The DAME is to notify CASA promptly of any change of address, change of e-mail address, change of telephone number, or absence from practice for periods of four weeks or more.

 The DAME is to display his/her certificate of appointment as a DAME in his or her professional rooms.

-CASA requests that DAMEs inform the Authority of details when they learn of the death of any medical certificate holder.
-(Although this is not a requirement of appointment, such notice is useful for CASA's monitoring of the health of Australia's aviation workforce.)
+DAMEs are requested to inform CASA of details when they learn of the death of any medical certificate holder (although this is not a requirement of appointment, such notice is useful for avoiding unnecessary communications from CASA, and also for monitoring of the health of Australia's aviation workforce).